g8a9/ferret/README.md

 - Paper: https://arxiv.org/abs/2208.01575
 - Demo: https://huggingface.co/spaces/g8a9/ferret

-ferret is meant to integrate seamlessly with 🤗 transformers models, among which it currently supports text models only.
+**ferret** is meant to integrate seamlessly with 🤗 **transformers** models, among which it currently supports text models only.
 We provide:
-- 🔍 Four established token-level feature attribution explainability techniques.
-Use these to get quickly token-level importance.
+- 🔍 Four established interpretability techniques based on **Token-level Feature Attribution**.
+Use them to find the most relevant words to your model output quickly.
-- ⚖️ Six Faithfulness and Plausibility evaluation protocols.
+- ⚖️ Six **Faithfulness and Plausibility evaluation protocols**.
 Benchmark any token-level explanation against these tests to guide your choice toward the most reliable explainer.

 **📝 Examples**